 The slots where the book-bots are stored are engineered in a way that they form a vertical rack of horizontal slots-see Figure 1(a).
 The storing system manages the slots and takes care to align the loading bay and the loading/unloading system with the slot in which the book-bot has to be inserted.
-In order to achieve correct alignment, the rack can be moved relatively to the base platform or the base platform can be moved relatively to the rack, depending on whether the cart-bot is being held by foot-bots or it lies on the ground-see Figure 1(b).
-This allows the system to lift up the rack and ease transport by preventing any friction with the ground, as described in Section 3.2.
+In order to achieve correct alignment, the rack can be moved relatively to the base platform or the opposite, depending on whether the cart-bot is being held by foot-bots or whether it lies on the ground-see Figure 1(b).
+This allows the system to lift up the rack and ease transport by preventing any friction with the ground, as described in the subsection 3.2.

-The structure of this system is very similar to an elevator architecture and can be controlled through a classical elevator-like regulation.
+The structure of this system is well adapted for a classical elevator type regulation and is very similar to an elevator architecture.
 It uses linear guides and a timing (toothed) belt-see Figure 3(a).
 The belt is driven by a pulley fixed directly on the shaft of a motor with an encoder.
 The belt transmission was preferred to a screw drive transmission because of weight and efficiency concerns, but it has the drawback of not being auto-blocking.
-This led us to implement a braking system that insures precise alignment of the slot to the loading bay.
-The braking system is designed to be finely adjustable in height and is based on simple and lightweight components-see Figure 3(b).
+This leads us to implement a braking system that insures precise alignment of the slot to the loading bay.
+It is designed to be finely adjustable in height and is based on simple and lightweight components-see Figure 3(b).